 It had such an impact on many of the players and staff emotionally, none more so than Kenny, and that is something that people need to contextualise when thinking about the 30-year wait for the title to return to Anfield.

-It seems rash to even compare them in the same breath, but we were also still stunned and smarting from the Arsenal defeat, a night on which I could barely drag myself away from the Kop, such was my inability to believe what happened.
+For the fifteen year old me, there was also a misguided pain at the Arsenal defeat, a night on which I could barely drag myself away from the Kop, such was my inability to believe what happened.

 Back to the Crease and Willow